fxm73/Kaseya/IT Glue/README.md

 # Wasabi / AWS S3 File Uploader Script

 ## Purpose
-This PowerShell script automates the process of downloading files from the IT Glue API and uploading them to an AWS S3 bucket.
+This PowerShell script automates the process of downloading Export files from the IT Glue API and uploading them to an Wasabi / AWS S3 bucket.
 It is designed to handle secure credential management and provide clear logging for each step of the process.

 ## Prerequisites
 Before using this script, ensure you have the following configured on your system: